AvolitesLtd/TitanManual/docs/cues/cue-playback.md

     display area is purple and shows the page number at the top in light blue.

-The setting 'Normal' refers to the default state, i.e. 'Always Hold' on consoles without motorised faders.
+The setting \[Normal\] gives the default state, for consoles without motorised faders this is \[Always Hold\].

 ### Consoles with Motorised Faders

--   By default, playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page (setting 'Never Hold').
+-   By default, playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page (setting \[Never Hold\]).
 If you want to kill the original playback you need to return to the page it is on and lower the fader back to zero.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.

--   If changed to 'Always Hold' then each fader can be active only on one page at any time.
-This is the behaviour known from consoles without motorised faders, see above.
+-   If changed to \[Always Hold\] then each fader can be active only on one page at any time - so the console behaves as if it did not have motorised faders, see above.

-The setting 'Normal' refers to the default state, i.e. 'Never Hold' on consoles with motorised faders.
+The setting \[Normal\] gives the default state, for consoles with motorised faders this is \[Never Hold\].

 ---